octimot/StoryToolkitAI/FEATURES.md

 Also, keep in mind that if you're transcribing on a CUDA device, you need minimum 5GB of VRAM for the medium model, and minimum 10GB for the large model.

+**Speaker Detection** when activated, the tool will try to detect when the speaker change between transcription segments.

+**Speaker Detection Threshold** allows you to tweak the speaker detection threshold between 0 and 1, where 1 means no speaker change detection

 **Initial Prompt**.
 This is useful if you want the transcription algorithm to adopt a certain style (for e.g. separating speaker sentences, or using caps after punctuation), or even prime it to use certain names (for e.g. "Helena" instead of "Elena"), or avoid rookie mistakes